CS-DS-125/125book/py4e_rst/05-iterations.rst

 --------------

-An endless source of amusement for programmers is the observation that the directions on shampoo, “Lather, rinse, repeat,” are an infinite loop because there is no *iteration variable* telling you how many times to execute the loop.
+An endless source of amusement for programmers is the observation that the directions on shampoo, "Lather, rinse, repeat," are an infinite loop because there is no *iteration variable* telling you how many times to execute the loop.